-MUM2720, The Business of Music 3 hrs., 3 crs.
+MUM2720, The Business of Music

 This course examines the fundamentals, guidelines and use of copyright law, contracts, agencies and management, publishing, song writing, recording production and marketing in the field of music.

 MUN - MUSIC ENSEMBLES

 MUN1130, Instrumental Ensemble

 The rehearsal and performance of a variety of music from the instrumental repertoire.
 (May be repeated up to three times for credit.)